 Translators should be able to exchange projects seamlessly with colleagues and translation agencies who work with other CAT tools.

 When your memoQ settings are not configured correctly, your red markups may well be visible to you but not to your client working in Trados Studio.
-Let me show you how to succesfully edit or proofread a Trados Studio file in memoQ and make the tracked changes visible in the exported SDLXLIFF file.
+Let me show you how to succesfully revise a Trados Studio file in memoQ and make the tracked changes visible in the exported SDLXLIFF file.

 How To Export an SDLXLIFF File Containing Tracked Changes